-Liberty Gold's long term success in the Great Basin has been driven by acquiring projects, Goldstrike, Black Pine and Kinsley, that were historical heap leach gold mines in a US \$300 to \$350 per oz gold market, 20 to 25 years ago.
-All projects were acquired with extensive historical exploration and mining data bases with large land holdings covering broad target areas over a district scale.
+Liberty Gold's long term success in the Great Basin has been driven by acquiring projects, including Goldstrike, Black Pine and Kinsley, that were historical heap leach gold mines in a US \$300 to \$350 per oz gold market, 20 to 25 years ago.
+All projects were acquired with extensive historical exploration and mining databases with large land holdings covering broad target areas over a district scale.

-On February 8, 2018, the Company announced a maiden resource estimate at Goldstrike (Dip Slope, Peg Leg, Western zones, and Mineral Mountain).
+On July 10, 2018, the Company announced the Goldstrike PEA.
+The Goldstrike PEA utilized the maiden resource estimate completed in February 2018 (the "Goldstrike Resource").
 The Company also has delineated mineral resources at each of Kinsley (Western Flank), TV Tower (Küçükdağ) ("KCD") and Halilağa (Kestane).
 The Company's Black Pine project and other targets on its property interests are early stage and do not contain any mineral resource estimates as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
 With the exception of those deposits already delineated, the potential quantities and grades disclosed in this MD&A are conceptual in nature, and there has been insufficient exploration to define a mineral resource estimate for other targets disclosed herein.
 It is uncertain if further exploration will result in these targets being delineated as a mineral resource.
 Additional information about Goldstrike and our other projects is also summarized in our AIF and the respective NI 43-101 Technical Reports, and can be viewed under the Company's issuer profile on SEDAR at www.sedar.com.